 The Spanish language is one of the most spoken languages with more than 500 million people in the world after English and Mandarin Chinese.
-Spanish is being spoken in a large number of countries on different continents, countries such as: Spain, United States, Venezuela, Argentina, Chile, Peru, etc. With more than 35 million Spanish speakers in the United States.
+Spanish is being spoken in a large number of countries on different continents, countries such as: Spain, United States, Venezuela, Argentina, Chile, Peru, etc. and with more than 35 million Spanish speakers in the United States.
 The Spanish language is increasingly important in today’s world.

 In Wiracocha Spanish School we are very impressed by the learning of our students, that is why we have created this section where the student can start and practice their Spanish language as an introduction to the main course they will learn at Wiracocha School.
 Do not forget to visit all our sections so you can learn the Spanish language better.